 Your turn to try these tricks!

-Many of these tricks can be stacked to totally transform an oversized t-shirt.
+Many of these tricks can be stacked to totally transform an large t-shirt.
 For example, try both rolling the sleeves AND doing a knot or twist hem.

 Take a picture of your end result and share it on Instagram with #frumpfighter and tag me @frumpfighters!